ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

    -  a bzr branch attached with the fix + tests
    -  two Landscape developer reviews approving the change (already a standard Landscape coding practice)
-   -  a specific QA review
+   -  a specific QA review.
+The QA engineer must at least do a before and after kind of test, corroborating the fix.
    -  a "Committed" status, meaning the change is already in the code base

--  the code changes must be covered by tests
+-  all the code changes must be covered by tests
 -  all self tests must pass.
 Being a project that follows the TDD (Test Driven Development) model, any code change in Landscape (client or server) is covered by a test.
 The client part has, as of version